preeti1205/fractal-trees/README.md

 Fractal trees in C++

 I have always been fascinated by beautiful graphics and animation.
-I came across this [super cool video by Daniel Shiffman](https://www.youtube.com/watch?v=0jjeOYMjmDU) a weeks ago and decided to build it in C++ without using any frameworks.
+I came across this [super cool video by Daniel Shiffman](https://www.youtube.com/watch?v=0jjeOYMjmDU) a few weeks ago and decided to build it in C++ without using any frameworks.

 The program uses Bresenham's line algorithm to draw the approximation of a line.
 It also uses basic high school vector geometry.